Cubulating a free-product-by-cyclic group: Introduction

 \subsection{Questions}

-We end this introduction with two questions arising from this work. \begin{question} Let $G = A*B$ be a torsion-free group and $\phi$ be an automorphism that is fully irreducible and atoroidal relative to the above free factor system.
+We end this introduction with three questions arising from this work. \begin{question} Let $G = A*B$ be a torsion-free group and $\phi$ be an automorphism that is fully irreducible and atoroidal relative to the above free {decomposition}.
 Does the mapping torus of $G$ admit a relative cubulation? \end{question}

 The above makes a case for a combination theorem of relatively cubulated groups, which is as yet a largely unexplored area of research.